Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-erc20.md

 # Your first smart contract

-We'll use [our sample ERC20-like contract `hyllar`](https://github.com/Hyle-org/examples/tree/simple_erc20/simple-erc20) as the basis for this tutorial.
+We'll use [our sample token transfer example](https://github.com/Hyle-org/examples/tree/simple_erc20/simple-erc20) as the basis for this tutorial.

 Read more in our [anatomy of a smart contract](../general-doc/anatomy-smart-contracts.md).